Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: An application to codimension-one subgroups

 \section{An application to codimension-one subgroups}

-Given a finitely-generated group $G$ and a subgroup $H \leq G$, we can define the \emph{relative number of ends} $e(G,H)$ as the number of ends of the quotient of a Cayley graph of $G$ (with respect to a finite generating set) by the action of $H$ by left-multiplication; this definition does not depend on the choice of the generating set.
+Given a finitely generated group $G$ and a subgroup $H \leq G$, we can define the \emph{relative number of ends} $e(G,H)$ as the number of ends of the quotient of a Cayley graph of $G$ (with respect to a finite generating set) by the action of $H$ by left-multiplication; this definition does not depend on the choice of the generating set.
 See \cite{Scottends} for more information.
 If $e(G,H) \geq 2$, we say that $H$ is a \emph{codimension-one subgroup}.
 The main result of \cite{MR1347406} states that to any codimension-one subgroup is associated an essential action of $G$ on a CAT(0) cube complex, transitive on the hyperplanes, so that the hyperplane-stabilisers contain a conjugate of our codimension-one subgroup as a finite-index subgroup.
 Unfortunately, this complex may be infinite-dimensional.
-Nevertheless, the CAT(0) cube complex we construct turns out to be finite-dimensional if our codimension-one subgroup $H\leq G$ is finitely-generated and satisfies the \emph{bounded packing property}: fixing a Cayley graph of $G$ (with respect to a finite generating set), for every $D \geq 1$, there is a number $N$ so that, for any collection of $N$ distinct cosets of $H$ in $G$, at least two are separated by a distance at least $D$.
-Although not stated explicitely, this idea goes back to \cite{MR1438181}; see \cite{packing} for more information.
+Nevertheless, the CAT(0) cube complex we construct turns out to be finite-dimensional if our codimension-one subgroup $H\leq G$ is finitely generated and satisfies the \emph{bounded packing property}: fixing a Cayley graph of $G$ (with respect to a finite generating set), for every $D \geq 1$, there is a number $N$ so that, for any collection of $N$ distinct cosets of $H$ in $G$, at least two are separated by a distance at least $D$.
+Although not stated explicitly, this idea goes back to \cite{MR1438181}; see \cite{packing} for more information.
 Therefore,

-\begin{thm} Let $G$ be a finitely-generated group and $H$ a finitely-generated codimension-one subgroup.
+\begin{thm} Let $G$ be a finitely generated group and $H$ a finitely generated codimension-one subgroup.
 Suppose that $H$ satisfies the bounded packing property.
-Then $G$ acts essentially on a finite-dimensional CAT(0) cube complex, transitively on the hyperplanes, so that its hyperplane stabilisers contain a conjugate of $H$ as a finite-index subgroup. \end{thm}
+Then $G$ acts essentially on a finite-dimensional CAT(0) cube complex, transitively on the hyperplanes, so that its hyperplane-stabilisers contain a conjugate of $H$ as a finite-index subgroup. \end{thm}

+As mentioned above, this theorem is essentially contained into \cite{MR1347406, MR1438181}.
+As some of the properties we need are not explicitly stated there (but follow easily from the constructions involved), we include a sketch of proof of the reader's convenience.